nikitahl/svg-2-code/README.md

 # SVG to Code

-Online tool to convert SVG image to code and vice verca.
+Online tool to convert SVG image to code and vice versa.

 ## Code of Conduct